-Select Breeders Services (SBS) and the Dutch Warmblood Studbook in North America (KWPN-NA) are collaborating on a project to produce a new video series, “Frozen Semen for Mare Owners”.
-The KWPN-NA recognizes many of their breeders use frozen semen in their breeding programs while other members are considering the use of frozen semen but may not know the right questions to ask or what they should expect.
+In 2020, Select Breeders Services (SBS) and the Dutch Warmblood Studbook in North America (KWPN-NA) collaborated on a project to produce a video series, “Frozen Semen for Mare Owners”.
+The KWPN-NA recognized many of their breeders use frozen semen in their breeding programs while other members are considering the use of frozen semen but may not know the right questions to ask or what they should expect.
 Natalie DiBerardinis, Managing Director of Hilltop Farm, Inc. and member of the KWPN-NA Stallion Committee said, “A lot of the frozen semen information is written towards the stallion owner perspective, so we want to take the approach of what mare owners need to know.”

 One of the Core Values and Beliefs of the SBS Mission is that “we have a responsibility to educate our customers so that they may make informed decisions about the services we provide”.
 So, when asked to assist with this video series, we quickly agreed to help.